eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

 The "ng" runs use the NextGEMS cycle 3 configuration, i.e. perpetual 2020 forcing (except for SST & SIC).

 ## Data structure:
-The data is organized in streams by frequency, 2D/3D and grid (here only 0.25 degree) amip-hist-obs and amip-hist-obs-lr30:
+The data is organized in streams by frequency, 2D/3D and grid (primarily at 0.25 degree, though some native data is available)
 * 2D_6h_native: 6-hourly snapshots and accumulations of 2D data, *on the native tco399 grid*.
 * 2D_6h_0.25deg: 6-hourly snapshots and accumulations of 2D data
 * 2D_24h_0.25deg: daily snapshots and accumulations of 2D data
 * 2D_const_0.25deg: constant 2D fields (e.g. land-sea mask)
-* 2D_monthly_0.25deg: monthly means 2D data
+* 2D_monthly_0.25deg: monthly means 2D data, also some min/max fields
-* 3D_24h_0.25deg: daily snapshots of 3D data
+* 3D_24h_0.25deg: daily snapshots or means/min/max of 3D data
 * 3D_6h_0.25deg: 6-hourly snapshots of 3D data
-* 3D_monthly_0.25deg: monthly means of 3D data
+* 3D_monthly_0.25deg: monthly means,min,max of 3D data

-amip-ng-obs and amip-ng-obs-lr30:
-* all (available) output is in the dcda stream.
-It contains 2D data (6-hourly) and 3D data (24-hourly).
-One variable (density of lightning strikes in the past 6 hours) has been split off and is not in the stream "lightning".
+Note the "0.25deg" or "native" suffix is often dropped as the resolution is evident from the sub-catalogue.

 ## Notebooks

-* STARTHERE_IFS.ipynb - A few starting points on how to access the data, compute simple metrics and plot.
+* STARTHERE_IFS_production.ipynb - A few starting points on how to access the data, compute simple metrics and plot.
+* STARTHERE_IFS.ipynb - A (deprecated) starting notebook used for previous hackathon and preliminary simulations.

 ## Data collections